0xPolygonMiden/miden-node/README.md

 $ cargo run -p miden-node -- make-genesis
 ```

 However, you will notice that this can take many minutes to execute.
-To generate the file for
-testing purposes, run
+To generate the file for testing purposes, run

 ```sh
 $ cargo run -p miden-node --features testing -- make-genesis
 ```

 This will generate 3 files in the current directory:
-- `genesis.dat`: the genesis file
+- `genesis.dat`: the genesis file.
-- `faucet.fsk` and `wallet.fsk`: the public/private keys of the faucet and wallet accounts, respectively
+- `faucet.fsk` and `wallet.fsk`: the public/private keys of the faucet and wallet accounts, respectively.

-## Running the node
+### Running the node

-There are 2 ways to run the node: all 3 components in one process, or each component in its own
+There are 2 ways to run the node: all 3 components in one process, or each component in its own process.
-process.
 Each executable will require a configuration file.
-Each directory containing the
-executables also contains an example configuration file.
-For example, `node/miden-node-example.toml`
-is the example configuration file for running all the components in the same process.
-Notably, the
-`store.genesis_filepath` field must point to the `genesis.dat` file that you generated in the
+Each directory containing the executables also contains an example configuration file.
+For example, `node/miden-node-example.toml` is the example configuration file for running all the components in the same process.
+Notably, the`store.genesis_filepath` field must point to the `genesis.dat` file that you generated in the previous step.
-previous step.

 To run all components in the same process: